edgedb/edgedb/docs/edgeql/ddl/links.rst

 :eql:synopsis:`SET OPTIONAL`
     Make the link no longer *required* (i.e. make it *optional*).

+:eql:synopsis:`RESET OPTIONALITY`
+    Reset the optionality of the link to the default value (``OPTIONAL``), or, if the link is inherited, to the value inherited from links in supertypes.

 :eql:synopsis:`SET SINGLE`
     Change the maximum cardinality of the link set to *one*.
 Only valid for concrete links.